WWE News: Shocked Reactions Of Fans And Other Wrestlers As The Undertaker Retires At ‘WrestleMania 33’

-Those who were watching WrestleMania 33 and saw Roman Reigns defeat The Undertaker may have been less surprised that he lost than they were when they saw him leave his hat, coat, and gloves in a heap in the center of the ring and emotionally hug his wife, Michelle McCool, before he retired The Undertaker from the world of wrestling.
+Those who were watching WWE WrestleMania 33 and saw Roman Reigns defeat The Undertaker may have been less surprised that he lost than they were when they saw him leave his hat, coat, and gloves in a heap in the center of the ring and emotionally hug his wife, Michelle McCool, before he retired The Undertaker from the world of wrestling.

 “Humbling to think that I helped broadcast #TheUndertaker last match.
 I’ve never received a bigger honor. @WWE #thankyoutaker.”